Greater Prudhoe Bay

 The Greater Prudhoe Area is made up of the Prudhoe Bay Field, the Prudhoe Bay satellite fields and the Greater Point McIntyre Area fields.

-After more than 35 years of production, Prudhoe Bay remains the largest oil field in North America and ranks among the 20 largest fields ever discovered worldwide.
+After more than 40 years of production, Prudhoe Bay remains the largest oil field in North America and ranks among the 20 largest fields ever discovered worldwide.
 When production started at the Prudhoe Bay field, the recovery factor for the 25 billion barrels of oil in place was expected to reach 40 percent.
 Today, using new technologies, we have increased that estimate to more than 60 percent.
-Drilling is expected to continue for many years.
+ConocoPhillips owns 36.1 percent of the Prudhoe Bay Unit and 29 percent of the trans-Alaska pipeline, which transports North Slope oil to Valdez for delivery, mostly to West Coast markets.